rust-lang/rust/src/doc/rustc-dev-guide/src/early-late-bound-params/turbofishing-and-early-late-bound.md

 is a little arbitrary but explainable:
 - It's always a hard error for method calls
-- It's only a hard error on paths to free functions if there is no unambiguous way to create the substs for the fndef from the lifetime arguments. (i.e. the amount of lifetimes provided must be exactly equal to the amount of early bound lifetimes or else it's a hard error)
+- It's only a hard error on paths to free functions if there is no unambiguous way to create the generic arguments for the fndef from the lifetime arguments. (i.e. the amount of lifetimes provided must be exactly equal to the amount of early bound lifetimes or else it's a hard error)